Publication and authorship

 Using materials created by others

 Insubstantial portions of text such as quotes can be published in your thesis without the need to obtain permission, however this does not include tables, graphs, images, etc. They are considered to be separate individual works and you must identify and seek permission from the copyright owner to reproduce or communicate their work in your thesis as well as any publication where you include their work.
 Seeking permission can take time so it is recommended that you begin the process as you identify the materials you would like to include.
-Further information on the use of copyright material created by others can be obtained from the CSU Copyright Website or by contacting the CSU Copyright Coordinator.
+Further information on the use of copyright material created by others can be obtained from the Charles Sturt Copyright Website or by contacting the Charles Sturt Copyright Coordinator.

 The use of copyright has major implications for Students and it's use can be varied and complicated.